Our monastery garden route - a journey to the self

 - Hotel Schloss Dürnstein * The 1630 hotel combines the atmosphere of a castle with the comfort of a five-star hotel.
 Melk is located 23,4 km away.

-When we hit the cliff above the Danube approaching, I suddenly hear a jumble of birdsong.
+As we approach the cliff over the Danube, I suddenly hear a confusion of bird calls.
 This is interrupted by the rattling of helicopter rotors.
 Although I try to spot the helicopter through the trees, it remains hidden.
 “This is part of Katharina Gruzei's art installation.
-With this sound installation, she brings the background noise of the rainforest to the monastery park, ”explains Michaela.
-“The helicopter is the vehicle for tourists there.
-The noise tells us how much our view of nature is shaped by progress. ”
+With this sound installation she brings the background noise of the rainforest into the monastery park, ”explains Michaela.
+“The helicopter is the tourist's vehicle there.
+The noise tells us how much our view of nature is shaped by progress. "

 Easy access to Stift Melk from your hotel in Vienna:

 Melk Abbey is also easily accessible by car or public transport, eg from Vienna, Salzburg or Linz.
 It is more comfortable

 - familiar with the private tour from Vienna * with pick up from the hotel.
 The tour goes to Melk, Hallstatt and Salzburg and can be flexibly designed.

 Art in the Park - at our Klostergarten Route in Lower Austria